 Our society organises themed rides — around notions such as heritage, food, and famous trails, amongst others — to open new registers of experiencing Singapore in students, both local and those with us on exchange programmes.

 What better way to see an island than on foot?
-Join us as we traverse the space in which we live whilst having a work out — after all, there is absolutely no reason one cannot get in shape whilst enjoying a view.
+Join us as we traverse the space in which we live while having a work out — after all, there is absolutely no reason one cannot get in shape while enjoying a view.

 We form a support community of and for believers — and we aim to grow together in the faith through better knowing Jesus.

 Since ideas are sharpened through constant sparring, debate is an integral part of a college experience.
-With this in mind, the Tembusu Debate Club has — in collaboration with Cinnamon college — been organising an inter-college debate series.
-Since its advent, the series has grown to include teams from Yale-NUS, and the College of Alice & Peter Tan.
+With this in mind, the Tembusu Debate Club has — in collaboration with the University Scholars Programme — been organising an inter-college debate series.
+Since its advent, the series has grown to include teams from Yale-NUS College, and the College of Alice & Peter Tan.